Q: How do I determine if my material is accepted as recycling?

 There are some obvious materials that simply cannot be recycled, though often some items may look recyclable from the surface.
 These items cause the most frustration and confusion from residents, especially because they are trying their best to recycle materials and wake up to find these materials left in their blue box.

-Our recycling guide tackles all those problem materials, though the major culprits are as follows:
+Our material guide tackles all those problem materials, though the major culprits are as follows:

 Polystyrene: Also known as Styrofoam, it is labeled as identification loop #6.
-Though it has a plastic identifier, it is NOT recyclable.
-Polystyrene only has one available end market with limited capacity.
+Though it has a plastic identifier, it is NOT acceptable.
+Polystyrene very limited end markets with limited capacity.
 This limitation combined with the potential of food contamination, and the low weight density of these containers make them economically unfeasible for recycling.

-Coffee Cups: These types of containers are treated with a special coating to prevent liquid inside from seeping out, and therefore cannot be mixed with other paper products.
-For the same reason we cannot take frozen concentrate juice containers.
+Coffee Cups: These types of containers are treated with a plastic layer on paper to prevent liquid inside from seeping out, and therefore cannot be mixed with other paper products.
+For the same reason we cannot take aseptic containers, gable top containers, and frozen concentrate juice containers.

 Keep in mind, we have recently upgraded our entire Material Recovery Facility and found new end markets to certain items which until 2010 were not accepted.
-These include Aseptic containers, Gable Top containers, Clam Shell Containers, Blister Packaging, Ketchup Bottles, and most other plastics.
+These include Clam Shell Containers, Blister Packaging, Ketchup Bottles, and most other plastics.
 We aim to continuously accept more materials over time in an effort to produce zero waste!

 Q: Do you have more specific or periodic recycling information?